Protected trees

 Trees in conservation areas that are more than 7.5cm in stem diameter (measured at 1.5metres above ground) are protected under the provisions in section 211 of the Town and Country Planning Act 1990.

 If you are planning any works to a tree in a conservation area (TCA) you need to give the council six weeks' notice.
 You need to let us know in writing.
-We need to know what species of tree it is, where it is and what type of work is to be done.
+We need to know what species of tree it is, where it is (plotted as accurately as possible on a clear plan, showing any adjacent buildings, roads, footpaths and so on) and what type of work is to be done.
+It is also really helpful if an explanation of why the works are required is given.
 There is no charge to apply.

 Anyone can give notice of intent to carry out work to a protected tree.
 If the applicant is not the tree owner, and no objections are raised to the works being undertaken, it will be for the applicant to gain any necessary permission from the tree owner prior to carrying out the work.